jeremyfelt/webconference-2014/talk.md

 ## Provisioning

-Provisioning is another very important part of a development workflow, and this is often the one that stands out a bit as something not every developer is familiar with.
+Provisioning is the next important part of a development workflow.
+This is often the one that stands out a bit as something not every developer is familiar with.

-Provisioning allows us to describe the story of the machine every time a fresh box is booted.
-And this is the key—provisioning can happen in production AND in development.
-When done right, it gives everybody on the team access to a local development environment that comes with everything we expect from production.
+Provisioning allows us to describe the state of a machine.
+Every time a fresh box is booted in production and development, this state is applied.
+When done right, it gives everybody on the team access to a local environment that provides everything we expect from production.

-This means no more hours lost to tracking down caching bugs, or trying to find a matching config in nginx while we run Apache on our local machine.
+This means fewer lost hours tracking down caching bugs or trying to troubleshoot how a site is operating in Nginx while we run Apache on our local machines.

-Much of this also depends on the structure of your web team and how it aligns with IT at the University.
-Hopefully everybody can get on board with the idea, as it makes server management and development an easier task.
+This does depend on the structure of your web team and how it alings with IT.
+If everybody is on board with the idea, it makes both server management and development an easier task.
+In many cases, it would be music to a system admin's ears to hear that you're interested in provisioning a local environment to match production.

-Having access to a server provides great power.
-You can install whatever you want to get the job done.
-While this is cool, it doesn't do much for us if we have to install all of the server software every time that we boot the machine.

-And the best reason?
+Of course, the best reason to formalize your provisioning?

 ### Version Control

 Formal provisioning allows you to version control your environment.
+And this is so useful.

 This is actually the first thing I started with when building the WSUWP Platform.
-I needed a server before I could write code for it.
+I needed a server before I could write code for it, so I started with provisoning before a line of code was written.

+Now, over time I can see how the server configuration has changed.
+When we upgraded from Nginx 1.6 to 1.7.
+When that strange issue with PHP 5.5.12 required a change in www.conf.

+Which brings up a good point.
+Version control may not be the best reason.
+The best reason may be that by having a local version of production provisioning, I was able to realize that PHP 5.5.12 caused an issue with our curreng server configs on my local machine - this MBA - before anything was accidently deployed to production.

+I could go on, it really is cool stuff.

 ### How to create production

 The first step to creating a production environment, which will also turn into your development environment is to pick a provisioner.
 There are many out there, but a few stand out.

+As with many things, the one you pick is likely the right answer.
+As long as you establish your workflow and commit to it.

-Salt -
+#### Salt

+* "Salt delivers a dynamic communication bus for infrastructures that can be used for orchestration, remote execution, configuration management and much more."
+* I clicked with Salt almost immediately, where as I was always confused when digging into Puppet and Chef.
+Granted, I was also looking for some instant gratification, so your mileage may vary.
+I really do enjoy the YAML style configuration offered by Salt.
+* It is an exteremly active open source project, so you'll want to keep an eye on some changes.
+I think it has grown a bit more stable as of late.

-Puppet -
+#### Puppet

+* "Puppet Open Source is a flexible, customizable framework available under the Apache 2.0 license designed to help system administrators automate the many repetitive tasks they regularly perform."
+* A bunch of devops use and enjoy Puppet.
+I haven't had a chance to wrap my mind around the structure completely.
+It is different in that states are described with more of a Puppet specific language.

-Chef -
+#### Chef

-Bash scripting.
+* "Chef is a systems and cloud infrastructure automation framework that makes it easy to deploy servers and applications to any physical, virtual, or cloud location, no matter the size of the infrastructure. "
+* Chef is the one I have the least experience with.
+Per Chef, they approach infrastructure as code.
+Configuration, as far as I understand it, is done in Ruby.
+I have a feeling that if you're strong in Ruby, you'll have no problems adapting to Chef.

+#### Others

+There are others, Ansible comes to mind immediately as something that was very easy to get up and running with. http://en.wikipedia.org/wiki/Comparison_of_open-source_configuration_management_software

-When in doubt, a provisioning method is better than no provisioning method.
+And there's always bash scripting.
+When in doubt, have common tasks scripted out so that you can boot up a server and run a few commands rather than walking through the full install every time.
+A provisioning method is better than no provisioning method.
 Salt, Puppet, Chef, and the others can involve some time to get familiar with and get buy-in.
-Nothing hurts though, so having a list of bash scripts available would go along way.

-### how this mirrors development
+### How this mirrors development

+So that was a bunch of info on getting a production environment up and running with provisioning scripts.
+How does that relate to development?

-#### vagrant
+#### Vagrant

+This is where magic comes in.

+Vagrant is MIT licensed open source software for “creating and configuring lightweight, reproducible, and portable development environments.”

+Vagrant gives you a method to apply provisioning scripts to a virtual machine that exists on your local computer.
+Through virtualization software such as VirtualBox, this machine can live for years or be wiped out within minutes—all without affecting anything on your actual system.

+The most important part—both Vagrant and VirtualBox are cross platform.
+This lowers barriers for any member of your web team as OSX, Windows, and Linux users can develop in the same common environment.

 ### Establish a Workflow